DIY Treat Recipes for Dogs with Food Allergies

 More subtle signs of a food allergy include aggression, hyperactivity, and weight loss.

-Most common food allergens for dogs
+Top food allergens in dogs

 If you notice signs of food allergies or food sensitivities in your pet, always discuss your concerns with your veterinarian.
 Many pet parents also seek the expertise of a veterinary dermatologist or internal medicine specialist to help identify the problem and treatment.

 Some of the most common ingredients that trigger food allergies include many ingredients used in commercially available dog foods and treats.
 According to Mahaney, food allergies can flare up after prolonged exposure to ingredients such as: